farginfirmware/fargin-firmware/mcu-apps/blinky.minimal/ReadMe.md

 "blinky.minimal"

 This app merely blinks an LED (LED0).
-Pressing a button (BTN0) doubles the blink rate.
+Pressing a button (BTN0, if it exists) doubles the blink rate.

-    $make BOARD = adafruit-itsybitsy-m4  flash

 Most boards define at least LED0.
 Many boards also define BTN0.